zu1k/Good-MITM/README.md

 Now I add two demo websites, removing ADs using good-MITM `rewrite` feature.

+You should use the demo rule file, `good-mitm.exe -f demo.yaml`

 See the effect by comparing the content(ads) with and without using `good-MITM`.

 - [低端影视](https://ddrk.me/)